-Automated Attendant is an Intuity system feature that provides the caller with a menu of options.
+Automated Attendant is a Lucent INTUITY system feature that provides the caller with a menu of options.
 The caller then can request a department or extension by pressing a touch-tone key.

-For each main attendant, assign a hunt group with a queue equal to the trunks that feed the attendant or assign a new hunt group that forwards calls to the Intuity hunt group.
+For each main attendant, assign a hunt group with a queue equal to the trunks that feed the attendant or assign a new hunt group that forwards calls to the Lucent INTUITY hunt group.